Generalized virial theorem for contact Hamiltonian systems

 Contact geometry is like an odd-dimensional cousin of symplectic geometry \cite{goldsteincm,arnoldcm} with several common features, such as the existence of Hamiltonian dynamics \cite{arnoldcm,Geiges,Arnold} as well as invariants analogous to Gromov-Witten invariants \cite{El}.
 However, unlike their symplectic counterparts, Hamiltonian dynamics on a contact manifold is neither volume preserving, nor does it conserve the corresponding Hamiltonian function along the evolution.
-Consequently, contact Hamiltonian dynamics has found applications in describing dissipative mechanical systems \cite{CM1,CM2,CM3,CM4}, as well as thermostat problems where the system interacts with an environment \cite{thermo}.
+Consequently, contact Hamiltonian dynamics has found applications in describing dissipative mechanical systems \cite{CM1,CM2,CM3,CM4,CM5,CM6,CM7,CM8}, as well as thermostat problems where the system interacts with an environment \cite{thermo}.
 It has also found applications in reversible \cite{hermann,RT1,RT2,RT3,RT4,RT5,RT6,RT7,RT8,Peter79} as well as irreversible thermodynamics \cite{generic1,generic2,generic4}.
 Given these features, it appears interesting to explore the generalized virial theorem for a contact Hamiltonian system which may describe a dissipative system such as that experiencing linear or quadratic drag forces where the kinetic and potential energies are not conserved.
 Furthermore, we also obtain a generalized virial theorem in the contact Lagrangian framework where the dynamics coincides with that described by the Herglotz variation problem, originally presented more than 90 years back \cite{Herglotz} (see also \cite{CM4} for a nice review).
-Various examples are discussed throughout the paper. \\
+Various examples are discussed throughout the paper.

 With the above background, we present the organization of this paper as follows.
-In the next section [section-(\ref{IntroSec})], we will introduce the reader to some basic contact geometry and will fix our notation.
+In the next section [Sec. (\ref{IntroSec})], we will introduce the reader to some basic contact geometry and will fix our notation.
 The role of antisymmetric brackets is emphasized upon.
-Following this, in section-(\ref{VirSec}), we present a generalized virial theorem for contact Hamiltonian systems and show that the earlier result \cite{virial1,virial2} arises only as a special case.
+Following this, in Sec. (\ref{VirSec}), we present a generalized virial theorem for contact Hamiltonian systems and show that the earlier result \cite{virial1,virial4} arises only as a special case.
 Some examples are discussed.
-Then, in section-(\ref{LagSec}), we will derive another generalized virial theorem from the framework of contact Lagrangian dynamics.
-Finally, we conclude the paper in section-(\ref{DisSec}).
+Then, in Sec. (\ref{LagSec}), we will derive another generalized virial theorem from the framework of contact Lagrangian dynamics.
+Finally, we conclude the paper in Sec. (\ref{DisSec}).